-A big dog was childhood dream, which became at least partly real in November last year.
+A big dog was my childhood dream, which became at least partly real in November last year.
 I was constantly stressed and angry about human behavior and decided that I needed a break from them, to realize what I really need.
-David wasn’t necessarily on the wishlist for the exact moment and it took a while, but I fell in love with the stubborn terrier.
+David wasn’t necessarily on the wishlist for the exact moment and it took a while, but I fell in love with the stubborn terrier mix.
 At first, I found myself either stuck in my apartment cleaning his poop, while setting up a life structure which works for me, or walking in the rain with him.
 I hated him for not being able to follow the basic commands or his panic attacks when he’s supposed to wait.
 Especially after his previous owners had seven months to train him and to set the fundamentals.

 A dog, is a dog, is a dog…

 Seriously it takes a while, to understand the sense of humor, which comes with a clumsy dog, that steps into his own poop, after three month of discussion about his domestic hygiene.
 It became a stand-up show, just walking him.
 He simply couldn’t walk outside without barking at threes, trying to fetch birds or making Cirque de Soleil Saltos, every time another dog passed by, which almost broke his neck and my leg.
 Leaving the house together, is either heaven or hell, but nothing in between.
 Somedays he’s social, other days he’s simply the incarnation of the devil, which is why his second name is Mephistopheles.